OISTE/repository/OWGTMCPS.md

 # 4. CERTIFICATE LIFE-CYCLE OPERATIONAL REQUIREMENTS

-The stipulations included in this section are understood as common for all the certificates issued under the OGTM Root, unless otherwise specified in this document.
+The stipulations included in this section are understood as common for all the certificates issued under the OWGTM Root, unless otherwise specified in this document.

-When applicable, CAs operating under the OGTM must respect the requirements set by the CA/Browser Forum Baseline and EV Requirements.
+When applicable, CAs operating under the OWGTM must respect the requirements set by the CA/Browser Forum Baseline and EV Requirements.

 ## 4.1  Certificate Application

-For CA Certificates, before issuing a new certificate for a subordinate Certification Authority OGTM requires the fulfillment of a legally binding agreement between the affiliated organization and the OISTE Foundation, which includes the appropriate validation of the organization identity and signatories of the agreement.
+For CA Certificates, before issuing a new certificate for a subordinate Certification Authority OWGTM requires the fulfillment of a legally binding agreement between the affiliated organization and the OISTE Foundation, which includes the appropriate validation of the organization identity and signatories of the agreement.
 Additionally, for each Subordinate CA, it’s required the fulfillment of a “CA Naming Request”, which must be signed by authorized representative of the affiliate.

-For subscriber certificates, the Registration Authorities operating under the OGTM are competent and responsible for determining if the type of the requested certificate is adequate for the applicant and future subscriber, in conformity with the Certificate Policy related to that certificate, and therefore to proceed or not with the certificate application.
+For subscriber certificates, the Registration Authorities operating under the OWGTM are competent and responsible for determining if the type of the requested certificate is adequate for the applicant and future subscriber, in conformity with the Certificate Policy related to that certificate, and therefore to proceed or not with the certificate application.
 The Certificate Application process must include a mean to express acceptance with the Subscriber Agreement, by means of a manuscript signature or another valid mechanism, and it’s a first step to begin the certificate issuance process.

 ### 4.1.1  Who can submit a certificate application